 One of those characters thought that was the right thing to do and respects your decision while the other one thought it

-was more important going after the culprit as that character feels like another village will get in trouble as long as the culprit runs free.
+was more important going after the perpetrator as that character feels like another village will get in trouble as long as the culprit runs free.

-The first character might feel like even if you two fight a lot, s/he believes you'll make the right decision in the end.
+The first character might trust you even if you two fight a lot; they believe you'll make the right decision in the end.

-While the other companion lacks that faith and only harbours dislike for you.
+However, the other companion might lack that faith, and only harbours dislike for you.

 In some cases, those characters will reach a point where they feel like they can't continue on with you on this journey.

-More info about the characters themselves can be found in the Story and Characters
+There's more info about the characters themselves in the Story and Characters

 Functions to update the FP and LP values for all characters.